 - Add a protein: To turn this Panda Express mixed veggies side into a main, you can add a protein like chicken, beef, or tofu.

 Panda Express power greens are a side dish that pairs well with just about anything!
-I recommend serving with a grain like rice or noodles and a protein of your choice for a balanced and nutritious dinner or lunchbox meal.
+I recommend serving with a grain like rice or noodles and a protein of your choice such as Panda express mushroom chicken for a balanced and nutritious dinner or lunchbox meal.

 Panda Express Super Greens side at the restaurant contains 90 calories, 2.5 grams of fat, and 10 grams of carbohydrates. (source)

 Chinese American healthy side dish comprised of cabbage, kale, and broccoli in a garlicky sauce.